-8.4 Details of Resolution Passed through Postal Ballot, the person who conducted the Postal Ballot Exercise and details of the voting pattern:
+8.5 Details of Resolution Passed through Postal Ballot, the person who conducted the Postal Ballot Exercise and details of the voting pattern:

-During the year under review, the Company has completed process of 3 (Three) postal ballots, in compliance with provisions of Section 110 of the Companies Act, 2013 read with Rules 20 and 22 of the Companies (Management and Administration) Rules, 2014 ("Rules"), Regulation 44 of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, as amended ("Listing Regulations"), General Circular No. 14/2020 dated 8th April, 2020, General Circular No. 17/2020 dated 13th April, 2020, General Circular No. 22/2020 dated 15th June, 2020, General Circular No. 33/2020 dated
+During the year under review, the Company has completed process of postal ballot, in compliance with provisions of Section 110 of the Companies Act, 2013 ('the Act') read with Rules 20 and 22 of the Companies (Management and Administration) Rules, 2014 ("Rules") including any amendment(s) thereof, Regulation 44 of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, as amended ("Listing Regulations"), General Circular No. 14/2020 dated 8th April, 2020, General Circular No. 17/2020 dated 13th April, 2020, General Circular No. 22/2020 dated 15th June, 2020,

-28th September, 2020 and General Circular No. 39/2020 dated 31st December, 2020 ("General Circulars") issued by the Ministry of Corporate Affairs.
+General Circular No. 3/2020 dated 28th September, 2020 and General Circular No. 39/202 dated 31st December, 2020 ("General Circulars") issued by the Ministry of Corporate Affairs (the "MCA").
 The voting was conducted through remote e-voting only in compliance with the General Circulars.
 The Company had engaged the services of NSDL to provide e-voting facility to its Members.
 The notice of postal ballot was accompanied with detailed instructions kit to enable the members to understand the procedure and manner in which postal ballot voting (including remote e-voting) to be carried out.
-The following Resolutions are deemed to have been passed on the last date of remote e-voting.
+The following Resolution was deemed to have been passed on the last date of remote e-voting.

-(i) Postal Ballot Notice dated 24th April, 2020:
+Postal Ballot Notice dated 18th March, 2021: